jperkin/node-rpio/README.md

 access via `/dev/mem` to the GPIO pins.

 Most other GPIO modules use the slower `/sys` file system interface.
 You should find this module significantly faster than the alternatives.
+The only drawback is that root access is required to open `/dev/mem`.

 ## Install